HomeFrance-StartupsCryptosense closes 700k€ Seed Investment Round

-Cryptosense is currently in the Agoranov incubator in Paris and it represents a spin of the French computer science research foundation (INRIA) where its CEO, Graham Steel, was formerly a researcher.
-According to Steel, the investment will be used to build the team both on the development and commercial side, to enable us to continue to develop the product in collaboration with our existing customers, and to refine our product-market fit.”
+Cryptosense is currently in the Agoranov incubator in Paris and represents a spin off of the French computer science research foundation (INRIA), where its CEO, Graham Steel, was formerly a researcher.
+According to Steel, the investment will be used to “build the team both on the development and commercial side, to enable us to continue to develop the product in collaboration with our existing customers, and to refine our product-market fit.”

 IT-Translation, a co-founder of Cryptosense in 2013, will continue to accompany the development of the company.
-Its chairman, Laurent Kott, says: “part of our role as cofounders is to help the founding team define their funding needs and achieve them.
+Chairman Laurent Kott said: “Part of our role as co-founders is to help the founding team define their funding needs and achieve them.
 In Elaia Partners, we’ve found a solid partner to help accelerate their development.”

 Additionally, Xavier Lazarus, partner at Elaia Partners, said on the occasion: “It’s rare to meet a researcher who has created a mature technological offer around his research results, a clear market opportunity for the technology, and a number of prestigious clients already signed up.
 That’s why we had no hesitation in joining the adventure with IT-Translation and the Cryptosense founders.”